• Skip to main content

 A collage showing how to peel and boil the tamarind.

-• Place them in a pot and cover them with water.
+• Place the peeled tamarind pods in a pot and cover them with several cups of water.

 • Bring to a boil.
-Then let cool.
+Then let them cool.

 Try to take off as much as you can.
 If some stays, no problemo.
 We’re going to strain everything later.